Rebuilding Self-Trust After Gaslighting

 At Healing Arts Center in Virginia Beach, we often meet people who’ve spent years doubting their instincts.
 They sense something is off, but are told again and again that they’re the problem.
 This reflection, written by Victoria, explores how self-trust erodes and how mindfulness and somatic coaching can help you rebuild it.

 From the outside, it looked like I had everything together.
-Inside, my body was uneasy.
+Inside, my body told a different story.

-Not because I couldn’t see the problem, but because I started believing I was the cause.
+When I tried to speak up, the story constantly shifted back to me.
+I was told I was too sensitive, not efficient enough, and too emotional.
+Eventually, I stopped trusting my own judgment—not because I couldn’t see the problem, but because I began to believe I was the problem.
 I worked harder, tried to improve, and convinced myself that if I changed enough, things would finally get better.

-Erik Erikson described “basic trust” as a foundation we carry through life—a sense that our experiences are valid and the world can be reliable.
-When that sense is undermined, we start to question our perception of reality, even when our body is clear.
+Psychologist Erik Erikson described “basic trust” as a foundation we carry through life—a belief that our experiences are valid and that the world can be reliable.
+When that foundation is shaken, we begin to question our own sense of reality, even when our body is sending clear signals.

 You don’t need permission to believe what you see.
-You don’t need anyone to agree before you take your own perception seriously.
+You don’t need anyone's agreement before you take your perception seriously.

-Notice where you’ve carried blame that doesn’t fit.
-Where you’ve tried to solve something that wasn’t yours.
-Where your body has been telling you the truth all along.
+Start by noticing where you’ve carried blame that doesn’t belong to you, where you’ve tried to solve something that was never yours, and where your body has been quietly telling the truth all along.

-Fatigue, anxiety, and that constant feeling of walking on eggshells aren’t evidence that you’re broken.
-There are signs that something around you needs to change.
+Fatigue, anxiety, and the feeling of walking on eggshells aren’t signs that you’re broken.
+They are signs that something in your environment needs to change.

 At Healing Arts Center, we view trust as a practice that grows through awareness, pacing, and compassion.
 If this resonates, mindfulness and somatic coaching can help you reconnect with your body’s wisdom and confidence.